fpgaemu/fpgaemu/docs/counter.rst

 This section will walk through how to understand the waveforms created from running your testbench for your custom DUT.

-1. Run the :guilabel:`Behavioral Simulation` in the Vivado right sidebar.
+1. On the left sidebar, right click on :guilabel:`Run Simulation` and select :guilabel:`Run Behavioral Simulation`.

+..
+Note:: If you recieve an error, the message will often tell you a file you can locate on your computer that will have more information.
+         I highly recommend looking at this text document because it is very helpful when debugging!

+2. Ensure you are running the simulation long enough to see all actions performed in the testbench by using the TCL command ``run -all``!

-2. The waveform should have automatically opened.
+3. The waveform should have automatically opened.
 Add the desired signals that you would like to analyze to the waveform.
    For the simple counter simulation, there are some signals we want to add to the waveform.
 These are found in the left column under :guilabel:`Scope`.
    The first signal is ``axi_vip_0``, this will show the reads and writes that we initiate from the ``axi_vip`` in our testbench.
    In order to add a signal to the waveform, right click on the desired signal and choose :guilabel:`Add to Wave Window`.